Air Zoo: History

 The Kalamazoo Aviation History Museum was founded in 1977 by former Women Airforce Service Pilots (WASPs), Sue Parish and WWII pilot Preston "Pete" Parish.
 The museum was dedicated to "preserving and displaying historical and military artifacts and to serving as a research and educational facility for this country and abroad."
 The doors opened on November 18, 1979 and the museum quickly developed into one of the 10 largest nongovernmental aviation museums in the United States.

 In early 1999, the name Air Zoo was adopted.
 The name comes from the fact that so many of the planes in its collection have animal nicknames like Warhawk, Gooney bird, Wildcat, Bearcat, and Hellcat.

 Also in early 1999, plans began for a major renovation.
-On April 25, 2003, construction began on a new 120000 sqft facility that doubled the museum's size and added flight simulators, amusement rides, Smithsonian Institution exhibitions, character actors, and a 4-D theater that combines 3-D films with special effects such as rocking chairs and plumes of smoke to simulate anti-aircraft fire.
+On April 25, 2003, construction began on a new 120000 sqft facility that doubled the museum's size and added flight simulators, amusement rides, and Smithsonian Institution exhibitions, character actors, and a 4-D theater that combines 3-D films with special effects such as rocking chairs and plumes of smoke to simulate anti-aircraft fire.

 The new facility opened in April 2004.
 It holds the world's largest hand-painted indoor mural: "Century of Flight", by aviation artist Rick Herter, a 25000 sqft tribute to the history of flight in the main entrance.

 In June 2007, the Michigan Space & Science Center opened in the old building (East Campus).
 The building featured World War II aircraft, several artifacts from the defunct Jackson Space Center, and more.

 On October 1, 2011, the Air Zoo expanded its Main Campus again, moving everything from the East Campus into the new 50,000-square-foot addition.
 Half of this new expansion (known as the "East Wing") is devoted to the Space Theme, while the other half of the add-on includes World War II aircraft.
 The East Campus is now being used as the Restoration Center, which is noted for its work on aircraft including a Douglas Dauntless, a Sopwith Camel, and the museum's latest project: an FM-2 Wildcat that had been lying at the bottom of Lake Michigan for 68 years.

 In December 2020, the Air Zoo was able to acquire an F-117A Nighthawk, tail number 85-0817, on loan from the United States Air Force.
 This aircraft was the first stealth fighter to be donated to a non-governmental museum.

 It was also announced that the museum was donated one of the anchors and several pieces of the flight deck from the aircraft carrier for outside display.
 This will go on display in June 2024 with help of the USS Kitty Hawk Veterans Association.